-In 2019, Clariant was still subject to an ongoing competition law investigation by the European Commission into the ethylene purchasing market, which had started in 2017.
-The company is assisting the relevant authorities and cannot comment further on the details of the ongoing investigation.
-For further information, please refer to the Financial Review Full Year 2019.
-In 2019, there were no further reported legal actions for anti-competitive behavior or antitrust or monopolistic practices.
+In 2020, Clariant was fined EUR 155.8 million by the European Commission who had completed its investigation into the ethylene purchasing market.
+For further information, please refer to the Financial Review Full Year 2020.
+In 2020, there were no further reported legal actions for anti-competitive behavior or antitrust or monopolistic practices.
 Clariant reports significant legal actions in its Integrated Report.